- Length 2 year full-time

 Master of FinancePlease note that ECON8069 Business Economics can be substituted by STAT6046.

-If after reading through these guidelines you are unsure about your which courses to enrol in, you can seek academic advice from the CBE Student Services during Orientation week, or contact your program convenor, Dr Anna Von-Reibnitz (firstname.lastname@example.org).
-She is available by appointment.
-Please ensure you take a copy of your academic transcript with you when you meet with Dr Von-Reibnitz.
+If after reading through these guidelines you are unsure about which courses to enrol in, you can seek academic advice from the CBE Student Services during Orientation week or via email at email@example.com or contact your program convenor, Dr Anna von Reibnitz via email at firstname.lastname@example.org.

-If you are required to have a permission number to enrol the course, or any course that is approved by Dr Von-Reibnitz, please complete an Application for Enrolment Change (http://www.anu.edu.au/files/resource/Enrolment-Change-Editable.pdf) and submit it to the CBE Student Services, or email to email@example.com.
+If you are required to have a permission number to enrol the course, or any course that is approved by Dr von Reibnitz, please email email@example.com.

 Do you want to talk to someone before enrolling?